Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Related Work

-It is natural to extend the problem formulation from the single-player MAB to the case of MP-MAB~\cite{5535151}, especially in the multi-node context of CRNs.
-At each round of play in the MP-MAB, every player chooses one arm to pull according to its own observation history of arm-value feedback, while a certain level of coordination (i.e., messaging between devices) may be allowed based on different assumptions of information exchange capabilities~\cite{7765076, 7524557, besson2017multi,7952664}.
-When the channels are perceived as different arms, the rewards of the same arm observed by different players are frequently assumed to be drawn from different stationary but unknown i.i.d. distributions (e.g.,~\cite{8792108}), which reflects the independent pathloss and shadowing properties of different user links over the same channel.
-With such a multi-player formulation, a repeated game of heterogeneous players evaluating player-dependent rewards over the candidate channels (i.e., multi-arms) can be developed.
-Due to decentralized and simultaneous policy selection, collisions have to be taken into consideration when more than one player happen to choose the same arm.
-For this situation, a number of studies~\cite{7765076, 7524557, besson2017multi} assume that no player receives any reward, while some other studies~\cite{5535151} assume that the colliding players split the reward over the single arm in an arbitrary way.
-Such a model is frequently used to describe the user-channel matching problem in a CRN, where the channel condition is modeled to be stochastic, partially due to the unpredictable activities of the primary users~\cite{6151769,8792155}.
+It is natural to extend the problem formulation from single-player MAB to the case of MP-MAB~\cite{5535151}, especially in the multi-link context of CRNs, which have to frequently deal with unknown stochastic channels due to the unpredictable activities of primary users~\cite{6151769,8792155}.
+With decentralized and simultaneous arm selection, collisions have to be handled when more than one player choose the same arm.
+At each round of play in the MP-MAB, every player chooses one arm to pull according to its own observation history of arm-value feedback, while a certain level of coordination (i.e., messaging between devices) may be allowed based on different assumptions of information exchange capabilities~\cite{7765076, besson2017multi, 7867071} for collision resolution.
+The rewards of the same arm observed by different players are frequently assumed to be drawn from different and unknown i.i.d. distributions (e.g.,~\cite{8792108}), which reflects the independent pathloss and shadowing properties of different user links over the same channel.
+With such a multi-player formulation, a repeated game of heterogeneous players evaluating player-dependent rewards over the candidate channels can be developed (e.g.,~\cite{8792155,7398139}).